ianfr/asteroid2023/README.md

 * `./prog` to run the program.

 ## Configuration
-The first step for configuring a run is to set high-level parameters in *config/control.txt* (like the timestep size & number of asteroids).
+The first step for configuring a run is to set high-level parameters in the main file *main_prog.f90* (like the timestep size & number of asteroids).

-Some fields in *control.txt* point the program to input files for the mass, radius, position, and velocity of the asteroids in consideration.
-These input files are assumed to have 5-character names and are currently a_m_1, a_r_1, a_p_1, and a_v_1.

 Additionally, the output directory set in *control.txt* must exist before the program runs.
 Assuming you're already in the project directory, the command would be `mkdir OUT/X` where `X` is the value of the output directory field in *control.txt*.

 ## Viewing the results
-A Python script is included to facilitate viewing results when Paraview cannot load too many files at one time, but Paraview is the preferred method.
+A Python script is included to facilitate viewing results when Paraview cannot load too many files at one time, but **Paraview is the preferred method**.

 Paraview allows for opening "grouped" CSV files in numerical filename order, which is what the program outputs.
 In Paraview:
 * Open the CSV group 'ast.*' in the relevant output directory